Viruses are germs that, despite being super small, can make you sick.

 Although they can sometimes make you sick for a while, in most cases, your immune system knocks them down after a few days if not immediately.

 To ensure you stay healthy, make sure to take good care of yourself.
-Also, try to avoid direct contact with the people who have a viral infection until they’re in the clear.
+Also, try to avoid direct contact with people who have a viral infection until they’re in the clear.